 Specifics aside though, two things seem abundantly clear: legal sports betting will be hugely popular with American football fans, and it will produce enough money for the league to benefit directly.
 Through both of these truths, the NFL can gain a newly enthusiastic fan base willing to overlook certain issues in favor of pure fun and engagement.
 It can also receive a clear financial boost essentially out of thin air.

 Again, the NFL doesn’t necessarily need a life raft just yet.
-But for the first time in a while we can reasonably say that it could use a boost, and legal sports betting may just provide it.
+But for the first time in a while we can reasonably say that it could use a boost, and legal sports best betting tips may just provide it.